oracle/db-sharding/oke-based-sharding-deployment/README.md

 * Task4 - Oracle Sharding Deployment using Helm/Charts

 # Deployment Steps
-You need to execute following steps in a given order to deploy Oracle Sharding on OKE.
+You need to execute the following steps in a given order to deploy Oracle Sharding on OKE.
 ## Task1 - Setting up Ansible control machine
 This section provides steps to setup the Ansible machine to run Oracle Sharding ansible playbooks on OKE.
-It has following setps:
+It has following steps:

 * Configuration of prerequisites
 * Installation and configuration of pip (Python Manager)
-* Install Ansibe Engine and OCI specific Ansible modules
+* Install Ansible Engine and OCI specific Ansible modules
 * Setup OCI configuration file for Ansible for your tenancy

 ### Prerequisites